mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 ## Part one - Exploring concepts of abstract and concrete knowledge frameworks in relation to Game Design Patterns

-1. Recap, GDPs as a Germ cell,
-2. Exploring CHAT concepts of abstraction
+1. Recap, GDPs as a Germ cell, Exploring CHAT concepts of abstraction
-3. Locating TADS in this perspective, via 3GAT concept of expansion via double stimulation and TADS
+2. Locating TADS in this perspective, via 3GAT concept of expansion via double stimulation and TADS
+3. Levels of abstraction -
+4. Papert then Waite
+5. Then begin practical use of this take - tinkering pedagogy

 This section ends/begins with an proposal of GDPs as a mid-level construct, demonstrating their utility for both educational designers and researchers.